sonalake/snmp-sim-ui/README.md

 ## Starting the project locally

+For running this project, you will first need to install [yarn](https://classic.yarnpkg.com/lang/en/docs/install).

-Once you have cloned the repository, and have all the latest changes (`git pull`):
+Once you have yarn installed, make sure you have all the latest changes of the repository (`git pull`), and follow these steps :

-- Install dependencies by using `yarn install`
+- Install dependencies with `yarn install`

-- Start the dev server by using `yarn start`
+- Start the dev server with `yarn start`

-- Visit http://localhost:5000 to see the project
+- Visit <http://localhost:5000> to see the project